Duac Topical Gel

 Developmental toxicity studies performed in rats and mice using oral doses of clindamycin up to 600 mg/kg/day (240 and 120 times the amount of clindamycin in the highest recommended adult human dose based on mg/m², respectively) or subcutaneous doses of clindamycin up to 250 mg/kg/day (100 and 50 times the amount of clindamycin in the highest recommended adult human dose based on mg/m², respectively) revealed no evidence of teratogenicity.

-It is not known whether DUAC® Gel is secreted into human milk after topical application.
+It is not known whether DUAC Gel is excreted into human milk after topical application.
 However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
 Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk, caution should be exercised when DUAC Gel is administered to a nursing woman.

 This monograph has been modified to include the generic and brand name in many instances.